European Union Methane Regulation: Verification & Reporting Protocol

 Date: November 6, 2025

-A series of webinars and workshops have taken place over the past few weeks, providing an opportunity for global participants to engage directly and ask questions.
+A series of webinars and in-person workshops were held during the global stakeholder consultation process, providing an opportunity for global participants to engage directly and ask questions.
 Recordings of these webinars can be accessed below.

 Please note that while the core content is consistent across sessions, the audience and questions vary.